PoshoAxess/temporal-order-fulfill-demo/README.md

 Wait for the Activity to fail, use the Temporal Web UI to identify the source of the failurem, and then fix the bug by changing `0-8` in the regex to `0-9`.
-Afterwards, you should find that the Activity will succeed upon the next retry attempt.
+Afterwards, you will need to kill and re-run the `npm run start` process you started in the other terminal for the change to take effect (if not using nodemon to do that automatically).
+Once you have done these things, you should find that the Activity will succeed upon the next retry attempt.